As a parent, you have a lot to think about. When it comes to health, it’s not uncommon to overlook things you can’t easily see, like cavities.

-Cavities are caused by tooth decay, which is one of the most common childhood health problems.
-In fact, 42 percent of children develop cavities in their baby teeth and 21 percent of kids under age 11 get cavities in their permanent teeth.
+Cavities are caused by tooth decay, and they’re common in children.
+In fact, around two in every five children have cavities in their baby teeth, and about one in every five children under 11 have cavities in their adult (or permanent) teeth.

-Bacteria from a cavity can enter the toddler’s nerve system and cause an abscessed tooth, a painful reaction at the root of the tooth.
-Bacteria can then enter the bloodstream and in rare cases, can have severe health effects.
+Bacteria from a cavity can lead to an abscessed tooth – a painful reaction at the tooth’s root.
+In rare cases, bacteria enter the bloodstream and cause severe health issues.

 Developing healthy habits early on is the best way to prevent cavities.
 Here are some tips for keeping your toddler cavity-free: